LucyQ19/Crystal-Collector/README.md

 * If the player successfully matches his/her total score to the random number, they get 1 win.
 If the player's total score is greater than the random number, the player get 1 loss.
 Afterwards the game restarts.
 * When the game is restarted, the playter is shown a new random number, each of the crystals have different values, and the player's total score is reseted back to zero.
 * Play it here: https://lucyq19.github.io/Crystal-Collector/
+Thank you for visiting my github!
+Enjoy my game!